 Where an applicant has met one of more of the above criteria their application will be considered under a contextual admissions approach.
 The standard Admissions selection criteria will need to be passed; predicted grades, references, interview/ audition where applicable, and satisfactory personal statement.
 In most cases, applicants will receive a reduced offer to support their journey to University and to recognise their potential in higher studies.

 NB.
 Subject requirements may not be reduced in the offer.
-Grades will be reduced by one A-level grade or equivalent.
+Grades will be reduced by two A-level grades, or one BTEC grade or equivalent.

 Where your grades fall slightly short of our published requirements we may make an offer for an alternative course, such as a programme with an integrated Foundation Year.